Trevor Lawrence: Junior year

 Lawrence returned for his junior season with the Tigers.
 In his first six games of the season, Lawrence threw for 1,833 passing yards with 17 touchdowns and two interceptions.
 On October 30, 2020, Lawrence tested positive for COVID-19, which resulted in a 10-day quarantine, per ACC protocols.
 As a result, he missed two games before returning.
 Clemson lost one of those two games, to Notre Dame.
 After Lawrence returned to the team, he helped guide the Tigers back to the ACC Championship Game by finishing in second in the division-less format adopted for the 2020 season.
-They defeated Notre Dame in the rematch in the conference title game with Lawrence starting at quarterback, and were selected to a spot in the College Football Playoff.
-In the CFP semi-final, the Sugar Bowl, Lawrence and the Tigers lost to Ohio State.
+They defeated Notre Dame in the rematch in the conference title game with Lawrence starting at quarterback and were selected to a spot in the College Football Playoff.
+In the CFP semifinal, the Sugar Bowl, Lawrence and the Tigers lost to Ohio State.

 Lawrence finished his final season with the Tigers 231-of-334 for 3,153 passing yards with 24 touchdowns and five interceptions.
 He was named ACC Player of the Year, and finished in second in voting for the Heisman Trophy behind Alabama wide receiver DeVonta Smith.
 After the season, Lawrence would be the men's recipient of the ACC Athlete of the Year award across all conference sports, sharing honors with women's recipient Charlotte North of Boston College lacrosse.